Customer Service Job Skills, Roles, Pay, and Career Paths

 2. Time management

 Time management is an important skill for any professional to learn.
-To stay on schedule, you can use a time-tracking app to track time spent on various tasks throughout the day.
+To stay on schedule, you can use a time-tracking app to delegate time spent on various tasks throughout the day.
 You might also consider utilizing technology to automate and optimize tasks to use your time more effectively.

 Read more: 6 Time Management Tips to Boost Your Productivity